pranav-ganesh/tp/docs/UserGuide.md

 ### 4.3 Marking a contact as called : `called`

-Marks the specified contact from the address book as called. (i.e. person has already been called)
+Marks the specified contact from the address book as called. (i.e. contact has already been called)

 Format: `called INDEX`